ustclug/documentations/docs/infrastructure/sshca.md

     When signing certificates using OpenSSH &lt;= 8.1, add `-t rsa-sha2-256` to the `ssh-keygen` command.
 More details can be found here: <https://ibugone.com/p/35>

+!!! warning "Warning 2"

+    Some of our servers are still running Debian Jessie, which has OpenSSH version 6.7 that does not support SHA-2 certificate algorithms.
+Sign with `-t ssh-rsa` instead if you want to log in to such servers.

 Copy the file `/etc/ssh/ssh_host_rsa_key.pub` from target server. (salt is your friend)

 Then, run `ssh-keygen` to issue a public key.
 For example: